Skip to content

 Some of the most effective diet and lifestyle changes for treating mild perioral dermatitis include:

 • Gentle cleansing: Over-washing or scrubbing the face can irritate the skin.
-Stick to mild cleansers and lukewarm water.
+Stick to mild cleansers such as Face Foaming Cleanser and lukewarm water.

 • Sun protection: Wear sunscreen daily.
 Sun exposure can exacerbate skin conditions, including perioral dermatitis.